| Welcome to Cornerstone Christian University

 ntaac

-NTAAC makes no guarantee of the acceptance of school credits to other institutions except those certified by the Council for Private Colleges and Seminaries.
-Transfer of credits from school to school is at the discretion of each particular school. it is up to the discretion and desire of the institution where the student is applying.
-If that is to be the case, students are encouraged to inquire how the educational institution into which they plan to transfer concerning the transferability of credits received through any other institution in advance of enrollment.
+NTAAC makes no guarantee of the acceptance of school credits to other institutions except those certified by the Council for Private Colleges and Universities.
+Transfer of credits from school to school is at the discretion of each particular school.
+It is up to the discretion and desire of the institution where the student is applying.
+If that is to be the case, prospective students are encouraged to inquire at the educational institution into which they plan to transfer concerning the transferability of credits received through any other institution in advance of enrollment.
+Saying this does not imply the service we provide is not of any value but is just to be transparent.
+In addition, the government asks us to be, because no school can have an absolute guarantee by deciding for other schools.

 To clarify, accreditation is not a legal requirement, and no institution is mandated to be accredited.
 It is a voluntary, third-party evaluation process designed to assess the transferability of credits or the recognition of degrees from a particular institution.
 However, it is important to note that an institution should not be judged solely based on its accreditation status.
 Since academic recognition is an ongoing process, CCU’s administration, faculty, and staff are committed to maintaining the highest standards of education, without compromising our biblical and ethical principles.
 Ultimately, an institution should be evaluated based on the quality of its programs, not merely on its accreditation.